update March 12, 2021

 2021-National Strategy for the COVID-19 Response and Pandemic Preparedness

-President Biden, Vice President Harris, and their science and healthcare teams have developed a plan with 7 goals to end this pandemic and prevent others.
+President Biden, Vice President Harris, and their science and healthcare teams developed a plan with 7 goals to end the pandemic and prevent others.
 You can read the entire 200 page report at the link.
 Here is a list of the 7 goals with a few of the points of each goal.

 1. Restore trust with the American people.